Price-Earnings Ratio (P/E Ratio)

 Negative P/E Ratio Interpretation & Analysis

-Negative P/E Ratio-Debunking The Myth
+Negative P/E Ratio-Debunking the Myth

 - Negative P/E ratio may be a one-off thing.
-This may be due to incidents such as company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate negative P/E ratio due to cyclical causes.
+This may be due to incidents such as a company writing off higher depreciation or amortization for a particular year or a market trend wherein an entire industry may generate a negative P/E ratio due to cyclical causes.

 How To Determine If the Negative P/E Ratio is a Red Flag?